 How do you recognise good collagen?

 To tighten the skin, type I collagen is the most recommended.
-It is the most abundant type of collagen in the skin, and contributes mainly to its firmness and elasticity.
+It is the most abundant type of collagen in the skin and primarily contributes to its firmness and elasticity.
 When natural collagen production declines with age, type I collagen supplements can help improve the appearance of the skin by making it firmer and more elastic.
-What's more, opting for hydrolysed collagen can make it easier for the body to absorb.
+What's more, opting for hydrolysed collagen can make it easier for the body to absorb it.
 It is also beneficial to use topical collagen-based products for targeted action on the skin.

 Is it a good idea to take collagen every day?